shwetaarbune/PL-Lab-5B/README.md

 Problem Statement 3:<hr>
 Design and develop a static web page using HTML for following requirement.
 Access it locally and in LAN using web server.<br>
-It should have following sections:<br>
-1. Any three quotes from https://www.brainyquote.com/ with the name of person who quoted it